Jimmy Rooney: Biography

-Rale Rasic gave his very first Australian cap versus the touring British club in 1971 and also he turned into a fixture at the national side contributing up to this World Cup in 1974, playing midfield alongside a second nuggety Scot, Jimmy Mackay.
+Rale Rasic gave his first Australian cap versus the touring British club in 1971 and also he turned into a fixture at the national side contributing up to this World Cup in 1974, playing midfield alongside a second Scot, Jimmy Mackay.
 The set has been that the engine part of this Socceroos, mixing substantial work-rates with incisive distribution and also the skill to alter a match using an act of brilliance as it had been wanted.

 Jimmy Rooney was a portion of this Socceroos team that qualified for its World Cup for the first time in 1974 and performed all three games from West Germany.
 He had been restricted to 102 instances by Australia (57 A internationals) and then captained both sides in a few situations.
 He also scored some memorable goals from the gold and green, for example, a contrary to Santos of both Brazil along with the powerful Pele.
 Jimmy Rooney Performed at the National Soccer League year for Marconi and then for Fitzroy United Alexander.
 He chose to play with club level and also place an advanced training academy in Springvale using Gus McLeod, mixing this with turning outside to Hamlyn Rangers who played in Geelong City.

 Jimmy Rooney was deeply engaged with the match, training and instruction in Eastern Lions, the combined outdated Scotch-Waverley team at Victoria's State League Division 2, together with a longtime close friend, Jimmy Williams, accomplishing promotion in 2012.

+Rooney received the Medal of the Order of Australia in June 2025.